 The real estate sector in China is characterized by seasonal fluctuations, which may cause our revenues to fluctuate significantly from quarter to quarter.
 The first quarter of each year generally contributes the smallest portion of our annual revenues due to reduced advertising and marketing activity of our customers in the PRC real estate industry during and around the Chinese Lunar New Year holiday, which generally occurs in January or February of each year.
-In contrast, the third quarter of each year generally contributes the largest portion of our annual revenues due to increased advertising and marketing activity of pour customers in the PRC real estate industry during and around the Chinese Lunar New Year holiday, which generally occurs in January or February of each year.
 In contrast, the third quarter of each year generally contributes the largest portion of our annual revenues due to increased advertising and marketing activity of our customers in the PRC real estate industry as most property purchases take place in September and October of each year in terms of monthly transaction volumes.
 See "Item 3.D.
 Key Information-Risk Factors-Risks related to our business-You should not rely on our quarterly operating results as an indication of our future performance because our quarterly financial results are subject to fluctuations."